ktut/gdrive-navigator/README.md

 # About
 IMPORTANT:
 This is NOT a standard method of integrating Google Drive authentication.
-In a production app, you should use your own backend service to call this API.
+In a production app, you should use your own backend service to call the Google Drive API on the behalf of the user.
 This is a Vue 3 TypeScript application for navigating and displaying the folder contents of a Google Account's Google Drive.

 ## How was this built?